borisgastelu/ionic-cache-src/README.md

 - Return **Observable<[CacheItem](#cacheitem)>**

 ### - remove(url)
+Removes any item associated with this url.
+Returns the deleted item with status "deleted".
 Param | Type | Description
 --- | --- | ---
 `url` | string | URL of the server to download the file, as encoded by encodeURI().